Skip to main content

 University Maternal Fetal Medicine, Area E

-Salt Lake City
+Salt Lake City , UT 84132

-Dr. Einerson is an Assistant Professor of Obstetrics & Gynecology in the Division of Maternal-Fetal Medicine (MFM) at the University of Utah.
+Dr. Einerson is an Assistant Professor of Obstetrics & Gynecology in the Division of Maternal-Fetal Medicine at the University of Utah.

 Dr. Einerson’s research focuses on placenta accreta spectrum, severe maternal morbidity, quality improvement and patient safety, obstetric and postpartum hemorrhage, and cost-effectiveness.
 He has ongoing funding from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD, K23HD106009) to study alternative treatments for placenta accreta spectrum (PAS).
-He was the recipient of a career develop award through the Maternal-Fetal Medicine Units (MFMU) Network to study the cost of care in patients undergoing induction of labor or expectant management at term in the ARRIVE trial.
-His research is supported by the University of Utah Vice President’s Clinical & Translational (VPCAT) Research Scholars Program and the Utah OBGYN Research Network (OGRN).
+He was the recipient of a career development award through the Maternal-Fetal Medicine Units (MFMU) Network to study the cost of care in patients undergoing induction of labor or expectant management at term in the ARRIVE trial.
+His research is supported by the University of Utah Vice President’s Clinical & Translational (VPCAT) Research Scholars Program and the Utah OB-GYN Research Network (OGRN).
 His peer reviewed research has been published in Obstetrics & Gynecology, The American Journal of Obstetrics & Gynecology (AJOG), the British Journal of Obstetrics & Gynecology (BJOG), and BMJ Open.
-In 2020, he received the Roy M. Pitkin Award on behalf of the Department for an outstanding research publication in Obstetrics & Gynecology (PMID 32541288).
+In 2020, he received the Roy M. Pitkin Award on behalf of the department for an outstanding research publication in Obstetrics & Gynecology (PMID 32541288).

 Dr. Einerson is a nationally recognized clinical expert in diagnosis and management of placenta accreta spectrum disorders (PAS).
 He is Director of the Utah Placenta Accreta Program at the University of Utah.
 As one of the busiest referral programs for PAS in the United States, the program provides internationally recognized, cutting-edge, interdisciplinary approaches to diagnosis, treatment, patient-centered support for those affected by PAS.
-He is a Board Member of the Pan American Society for Placenta Accreta Spectrum (PAS2) and serves as that society’s Publications Committee Chair.
-In 2020 and 2021 he was co-director of the Society of Maternal Fetal Medicine (SMFM) Accreta Scientific Forum.
+He is a Board Member of the Pan-American Society for Placenta Accreta Spectrum (PAS2) and serves as that society’s Publications Committee Chair.
+In 2020 and 2021, he was co-director of the Society of Maternal Fetal Medicine (SMFM) Accreta Scientific Forum.
 In October 2022, he and the University of Utah hosted the 4th Annual National meeting of PAS2 in Salt Lake City, Utah.
-Given this expertise, he has been a speaker, lecturer, and podcast guest to discuss PAS for regional and national events including SMFM Post-Graduate Courses and Accreta Scientific Forum, the PAS2 National Conference, the Vanderbilt High Risk Pregnancy Seminar, the Park City Postgraduate OBGYN Course, the Healthful Woman Podcast, and CREOGs Over Coffee Podcast.
+Given this expertise, he has been a speaker, lecturer, and podcast guest to discuss PAS for regional and national events including SMFM Post-Graduate Courses and Accreta Scientific Forum, the PAS2 National Conference, the Vanderbilt High Risk Pregnancy Seminar, the Park City Postgraduate OB-GYN Course, the Healthful Woman Podcast, and CREOGs Over Coffee Podcast.

 Dr. Einerson is an engaged leader, award-winning educator, and effective mentor.
 He was a member of the SMFM Patient Safety and Quality Committee from 2016 to 2022, where he authored the SMFM Placenta Accreta Spectrum Safety Checklist.
-Locally, he is the Medical Director of Obstetric Emergency Services (OBES) at University of Utah Health Medical Center, Chair of the University of Utah Severe Maternal Morbidity Review Committee, and Member of the University Transfusion Committee.
+Locally, he is the Medical Director of Obstetric Emergency Services (OBES) at University of Utah Health, Chair of the University of Utah Severe Maternal Morbidity Review Committee, and Member of the University Transfusion Committee.
 He is Associate Program Director (Research) for the University of Utah Maternal-Fetal Medicine (MFM) Fellowship.
-A devoted medical educator, he has received eight teaching awards from medical students and residents, including twice being named the recipient of the National Faculty Award from the American College of Obstetricians and Gynecologists (ACOG) and Council on Resident Education in Obstetrics & Gynecology (CREOG) for promoting high standards of residency education in the field of obstetrics and gynecology.

 Link to his research at: Google Scholar | Scopus | ORCID